How do I apply for a trip?

 We believe that going on a Global trip is one of the BEST discipleship opportunities we have to offer at Cross Point.
 You’ll not only learn a lot about the community you travel to, but a lot about yourself too.
 You’ll also get the chance to meet some pretty amazing people, both your fellow travelers and the people you’ll meet in the country you’re traveling to.
 And of course, you’ll get the chance to participate in what God is doing around the world.
 Discipleship, community, and evangelism, that’s what we’re all about!

 Where can I go?

-We currently take regular trips to Kenya, Haiti, Dominican Republic, Guatemala, India, Egypt, Cambodia and Greece.
+We currently take regular trips to Kenya, Haiti, Dominican Republic, Guatemala, India, Egypt and Cambodia.
 We are constantly keeping an eye out for opportunities to serve around the world, so make sure to check the website frequently for new trips!

 What do we do on these trips?

 Each trip will vary slightly based on the community and their needs, but in general, Cross Point trips are highly relational.
 We spend lots of time with the people of the community – things like meetings, church, home visits, talent shows, games with kids, and community meals.
 The goal is to establish a real understanding of the people and place we visit.
 We will occasionally take specialty trips- medical, business training, leadership training etc. These are implemented when the community specifically asks us to bring a team with a certain skill set.
 We also will respond to any disasters in the community with an appropriate team.

 If a student is traveling with their parent/guardian, the minimum age for a trip is 12.
 If a student is traveling on their own, the minimum age is 16 with parental consent.
 Of course, if there is a specialty case, just ask and we’ll see what we can do.

 Can I apply if I don’t attend Cross Point Church or if I live outside of Tennessee?